About the Library

 Lightner Library was dedicated on May 12, 1973.
 The library was named in honor of Quentin T. and Charlotte B. Lightner and in memory of Larry F. Lightner.
 Dr. Quentin Lightner served the College with distinction as professor and chaplain from 1948-1969.
 Larry Lightner, Quentin’s brother, was a friend and benefactor of Keuka College.

 The Lightner Library is the information center of Keuka College.
-It provides study space for 400 students and has over 108,000 volumes.
-In addition to its print and non-print holdings, the Lightner Library provides access to a variety of electronic resources including index and full-text databases as well as e-books and e-journals.
+It provides study space for 400 students and has about 86,000 volumes.
+In addition to its print holdings, the Lightner Library provides access to a variety of online resources including databases as well as e-books and e-journals.

 Mission Statement